John Smart

-John Smart (1 May 1741 – 1 May 1811), was an English painter of portrait miniatures.
+John Smart (1 May 1741 – 1 May 1811) was an English painter who specialised in portrait miniatures.
 He was a contemporary of Richard Cosway, George Engleheart, William Wood and Richard Crosse.

 Biography

 Smart was born in Norfolk, but not much is known of his early life.
 It is recorded that in 1755 he was runner up to Richard Cosway in a drawing competition for under-14s held by the Society for the Encouragement of Arts, Manufactures and Commerce.
 In the same year he began attending the new drawing school of William Shipley in London, along with Cosway and Richard Crosse.

 He exhibited at the Society of Artists, in London, from 1762 onwards; and became its president in 1778.
 He went to India in 1788 and obtained a number of commissions in that country.
 He settled down in London in 1797, latterly in Fitzroy Street, and died there in 1811.

-He was a man of simple habits, and a member of the Society of Sandemanians.
+He was a man of simple habits and a member of the Society of Sandemanians.